 by Linsey Lanier

-The other week, hubby and I watched a biography on Georgia Public television of Margaret Mitchell (author of Gone With
+The other week, hubby and I watched a biography on Georgia Public television of Margaret Mitchell (author of Gone Withthe Wind, as everyone knows).

 Margaret Mitchell led an interesting life and was just as feisty as the famous heroine she created.
 After attending Smith College, instead of becoming a carefree Southern Belle, a lady of leisure, as everyone expected her to do, she went to work as a newspaper reporter for the Atlanta Journal (the paper which later merged with the Atlanta Constitution to become the Atlanta Journal-Constitution).